beartums/AssemblaMentionsExtension/README.md

 Change Log:

 1.1.0
+ - some basic formatting using Assembla's unique formatting rules
  - Retrieve the full text of a comment from the source object when clicking on the source-type label to the right of the date
  - replace partial text with full text if retrieved, with highlighting of partial text